 The best way to guarantee terrible results is to apply coverup directly onto skin that hasn’t been prepped.
 Do you plan on covering your tattoos yourself?
 Make sure to use a makeup wipe to clean the area first.
 This will allow any makeup applied to set properly.

 Having a professional makeup artist handle the task?
 If using airbrush makeup, they’ll have their own instructions for how to prep the skin, such as shaving the area where the tattoo is.
-Not doing this will affect the way the makeup looks afterwards.
+Not doing this will affect the way the makeup looks afterward.

 Any professional makeup artist knows that blending is the most important part of the coverage process.
 DIY types must also embrace the art of blending.
 Applying body makeup to the area isn’t enough.
 Without good blending, it will look like a big discolored splotch on top of the tattoo.
 Even the best color match requires blending for a flawless appearance.